Pair approximation for the $q$-voter model with independence on multiplex networks: Theory

 \end{widetext} and $\Delta b^{(B)}$ which is evaluated as in Eq.\ (\ref{DeltabA}) with $\Delta_{b^{(A)}} \left( i^{(A)}\left| k^{(A)}\right.\right)$ replaced by $\Delta_{b^{(B)}} \left( i^{(B)}\left| k^{(B)}\right.\right)$.
 In the first approximation it can be assumed that orientations of the above-mentioned neighboring spins are independent.
 In this approximation the possibility is neglected that a pair of neighboring spins can be also connected by an edge in one or both layers $G^{(A)}, G^{(B)}$ and thus interact directly.
 Moreover, the possibility is neglected that a neighboring spin in the layer $G^{(A)}$ is also a neighboring spin in the layer $G^{(B)}$ if the respective edges within these two layers overlap and form a multiple connection within the MN (Sec.\ II.B).
-As a result it can be approximated that \begin{widetext}
+As a result it can be approximated that the numbers of active bonds $i^{(A)}$, $i^{(B)}$ attached to the node with degrees $k^{(A)}$, $k^{(B)}$ within the layers $G^{(A)}$, $G^{(B)}$ result from independent binomial distributions with parameters given by Eq.\ (\ref{condprobspinsA}), thus